Frequently Asked Questions

 4. Do I need to be a show home to have a hope of buying one of these puppies?

-No, Daintree loves selling to families.
+We breed family pets first and foremost and we always will.
+Daintree loves selling to dog loving owners who want well-bred companions.
 Trisha herself just wanted a Toller pet when she found Splash in 2005.

-We care about our offspring earning titles in conformation, obedience, agility, hunting, etc. so preference is always given to show or performance homes.
+We care about our offspring earning titles in conformation, obedience, agility, hunting, etc. so it is encouraged to explore these sports and activities but will not be a factor in selecting you as a match.
+Preference will be given to suitable show or performance homes.
 But at the end of the day, we want the dogs to have active, healthy forever homes where they will be exercised, trained and loved.